amartyabose/QuantumDynamics.jl/docs/src/tutorial/QuAPI.md

 Quasi-Adiabatic Propagator Path Integral (QuAPI) is one of the foundational numerically exact techniques for simulating a quantum system interacting with a harmonic environment.
 It simulates the reduced density matrix of an `n`-level quantum system using path integrals and the harmonic bath is incorporated through the Feynman-Vernon influence functional.
 The tracing out of the harmonic bath leads to a non-Markovian memory, which is used as a convergence parameter.

+The basic steps involved are
+    1. Define the system
+        a.
+Define the Hamiltonian
+        b.
+Define the spectral density corresponding to the solvent
+        c.
+Specify the temperature
+    2. Obtain the short-time propagator that is used to construct the path integral
+    3. Build on top of the short-time propagator with using the Feynman-Vernon influence functional.

 ## Using the QuAPI module of QuantumDynamics
 To use the QuAPI model, one needs to first set up the system and the harmonic bath.
 Suppose we are simulating a classical spin-boson Hamiltonian, then the system Hamiltonian is given as
 ```@example quapi_eg1